 The second one was because I forgot to buy my ticket on the railway that morning and the officer got off at my stop with me.
 She told me that she would just give me a warning because I seemed genuine and polite.
 So while the vote of confidence and not... [continue]

 by Linley McCord on July 20, 2015 in news

 SUGAR LAND – Amongst a chorus of amens, Pastor Oscar Epps of Community Missionary Baptist Church in Desoto brought a message of God's unconditional faithfulness.

 The African American Fellowship Conference kicked off on July 14, with the Culp Banquet, but the following morning brought a message from the president of the African American Fellowship.
 Epps spoke on Daniel 3, in which Shadrach, Meshach and Abednego are put in the furnace for not bowing to the king.

-God is always able to meet our needs in every situation, but/p>/a>/p>... [continue]
+God is always able to meet our needs in every situation, but Epps challenged his audience to consider what happens in people's hearts and minds if it feels like He does... [continue]